owensmooth/blog/README.md

 # Start the app

  `rails server`

 # View the app

  `Go to localhost:3000 and the app will load`

 # Database

+ 1. `db:create` or `db:migrate` to make the databases used for the blog including the test databases.

-`I am using postgresql for the database which can be viewed using postico
+ I am using postgresql for the database which can be viewed using postico
- 1. use postico to connect to the local database
+ 1. use postico to connect to the local database, you may need to create the connection.
+ 2. if you need to create the connection just click edit or click new favourite.
+Make sure the `host` is `localhost` and the `database` is `postgres` then click connect.
- 2. make sure the elephant has localhost next to it if not click it and select localhost
+ 3. make sure the elephant has localhost next to it if not click it and select localhost
- 3. the 2 databases are blog_development and blog_test`
+ 4. the 2 databases are blog_development and blog_test which include tables for blog posts and comments.